Choose the right radiators for your home

 Quantity … less isn’t always best

-You might be interested to know that as qualified heating engineers we use specific calculations to determine the size and number of radiators needed for each room to achieve optimum heat output.
+As qualified heating engineers, we use calculations to determine the size and number of radiators needed for each room to achieve optimum heat output.
 This enables us to offer the best advice and heating solution for your home.

 Placement is another key factor in making your rooms warmer.
-For example placing radiators under windows can lead to heat loss, either through an inefficient window which isn’t double-glazed, or simply by blocking the heat behind long curtains.
-Consideration should be given to whether a radiator should be moved, or alternatively if a second radiator could be installed on another wall.
+For example, placing radiators under windows can lead to heat loss.
+This can either be through inefficient windows that aren’t double-glazed, or simply by blocking the heat behind long curtains.
+Consideration should be given to whether a radiator should be moved.
+Or alternatively whether a second radiator could be installed on another wall.

-Switching to thermostatic radiator valves can also offer a more efficient way of managing your heating output more directly, on a radiator-by-radiator basis.
-This can be particularly useful when you have rooms that are perhaps not used as much – why spend money on heating rooms that you’re not using regularly?
+Switching to thermostatic radiator valves can also offer a more efficient way of managing heat output.
+Radiators can be managed on an individual basis creating a more efficient system.
+This can be particularly useful when you have rooms that are not used as much.
+Why spend money on heating rooms that you’re not using regularly?

-Swish designer radiators or towel rails might look glamorous but they aren’t always the best choice for a cold, large room so make sure the heat output will cover the size of room you’re trying to heat.
+Designer radiators or towel rails might look incredible but they aren’t always the best choice for a cold, large room.
+So, make sure the heat output will cover the size of room you want to heat.

 The condition of your radiators is one final consideration when assessing whether or not you’re getting the most from your heating system.
 When radiators become old or clogged up with debris, they become inefficient.
 Flushing the system and adding inhibitor solutions is one way to help radiators to do their job properly.

-But another good way of helping keep corrosive deposits at bay is to fit a magnetic filter, which offers an excellent way of helping to maintain a healthier and more efficient heating system with nice warm radiators.
+But another way to keep corrosive deposits to a minimum is to fit a magnetic filter to your heating system.
+Magnetic filters offer an excellent way of helping to maintain a healthier, more efficient heating system.